Eph97/kaggle-optiver/README.md

 poetry lock
 poetry install
 ```
-Finally, if you have the kaggle [CLI api installed](https://github.com/Kaggle/kaggle-api), then you can run
+Finally, if you have the kaggle [CLI api installed](https://github.com/Kaggle/kaggle-api), then, inside kaggle_optiver, you can run

 ```
 kaggle competitions download -c optiver-trading-at-the-close